PLT-Columbia/Prog-2-Syntax-Analysis/README.md

 check whether that variable is declared in previously.
 If you find a variable is declared before, you should call the helper funtion [`printVarReDeclarationInformation`](src/ClangHw2.cpp#L37) with the variable name, line number where it was initially defined, and line number where it is being redefined.
+(You do not have to do the scope analysis and test the variable reachability test, we leave those for future assignments.)

-When you fully implemented both the functions and run the tool with [`gcd.c`](gcd.c), you will see the following output
+When you fully implemented both the tasks and run the tool with [`gcd.c`](gcd.c), you will see the following output
 ```
 gcd_recursive	is a recursive function
 Redefining variable : "k4" at line 7 which is initially defined at line 2